elixir-cloud-aai/cookiecutter-python/README.md

 to the [Sphinx documentation](https://www.sphinx-doc.org/en/master/usage/configuration.html).
 The default configuration uses
 [furo theme](https://pradyunsg.me/furo/quickstart/) and
-[ReadTheDocs](https://readthedocs.org/) to host the documentation, you can the config using `.readthedocs.yml` file.
+[ReadTheDocs](https://readthedocs.org/) to host the documentation, you can change the configuration using `/docs/source/conf.py` and `.readthedocs.yml` file.

 ### Testing - pytest and pytest-cov

-Geneate a coverage report using `pytest-cov` and uploads it to codecov.io.
+Generate a coverage report using `pytest-cov` and uploads it to codecov.io.

 ## CI/CD - GitHub Actions